White Hot (album): Cover art

-The cathedral in the background is directly inspired by Notre Dame de Paris.
-Cover concept by David Joseph & Chris Whorf according to inner sleeve credits.
+The cathedral in the background is inspired by Notre Dame de Paris.
+The cover concept is by David Joseph & Chris Whorf, according to inner sleeve credits.

+Critical reception

+The Spokane Daily Chronicle deemed the album "hard rock, sort of bubble-gum Led Zeppelin."

-Critical receptionThe New Rolling Stone Record Guide gave the album 0 stars, a rating reserved for "worthless" records.
+The New Rolling Stone Record Guide gave the album 0 stars, a rating reserved for "worthless" records.